JakeWharton/pidcat/README.md

 not work unless this is that case.
 That means, when you type `adb` and press enter into your terminal something actually happens.

-To include `adb` and other android tools on your path:
+To include `adb` and other android tools on your path on OS X / Linux:

     export PATH=$PATH:<path to Android SDK>/platform-tools
     export PATH=$PATH:<path to Android SDK>/tools

 Include these lines in your `.bashrc` or `.zshrc`.

+On Widnows add `<path to Android SDK>/platform-tools` and `<path to Android SDK>/tools` to your PATH in [System Properties](https://support.microsoft.com/en-sg/help/310519/how-to-manage-environment-variables-in-windows-xp)

 *Note:* `<path to Android SDK>` should be absolute and not relative.